Light Adjustable Lens (LAL)

-Trifocal and Multifocal Intraocular Lenses (IOLs) are advanced technology lenses designed to allow patients to see at all distances: near, far, and all distances in between, following cataract surgery or refractive lens exchange surgery.
-These lenses offer many advantages over single focus (Monofocal) IOL’s.
-In Clinical studies the vast majority of patients who received Multifocal lenses were able to see clearly without glasses at all distances.
+Trifocal Intraocular Lenses (IOLs) are advanced technology lenses designed to allow patients to see at all distances: near, far, and all distances in between, following cataract surgery or refractive lens exchange surgery.
+These lenses offer many advantages over single focus (Monofocal) IOLs.
+In clinical studies, the vast majority of patients who received Trifocal lenses were able to see clearly without glasses at all distances.

-There are different types of Trifocal/Multifocal IOLs, but in general, each works by focusing light rays that pass through the lens to different focal points on the Retina or extending the range of vision.
-Focusing the light rays to different points on the Retina allows images that are at multiple distances from the eye to be seen clearly without requiring glasses.
-Conversely, Single focus IOLs (Monofocal IOLs) focus light rays on only one point on the Retina and are not capable of providing clear vision at multiple distances without the use of glasses or contact lenses.
+There are different types of Trifocal and/or Multifocal IOLs, but in general, each works by focusing light rays that pass through the lens to different focal points on the retina or extending the range of vision.
+Focusing the light rays to different points on the retina allows images that are at multiple distances from the eye to be seen clearly without requiring glasses.
+Conversely, Single focus IOLs (Monofocal IOLs) focus light rays on only one point on the retina and are not capable of providing clear vision at multiple distances without the use of glasses or contact lenses.

-In Clinical Studies approximately 85% to 90% of patients who received Trifocal/Multifocal/EDOF IOLs did NOT need glasses for most tasks.
+In clinical studies approximately 85% to 90% of patients who received Trifocal/EDOF IOLs did NOT need glasses for most tasks.
 A small percentage find that they still need glasses for certain tasks, such as extended reading or computer usage.
-That being said, thousands of patients attest to the beneficial effects of Trifocal/Multifocal/EDOF lenses and were so satisfied with their results that approximately 94% of them would have lenses implanted again.
+That being said, thousands of patients attest to the beneficial effects of Trifocal/EDOF lenses and were so satisfied with their results that approximately 94% of them would have lenses implanted again.

-One of the natural consequences of all multifocal lenses is that they may produce some glare and halos around lights.
-The amount of light phenomenon varies from person to person, but in general most people adapt very well and enjoy high quality glasses free vision for most activities.
+One of the natural consequences of all Trifocal and/or Multifocal lenses is that they may produce some glare and halos around lights.
+The amount of light phenomenon varies from person to person, but in general most people adapt very well and enjoy high-quality glasses-free vision for most activities.
 Be sure to discuss your individual visual needs with one of our doctors so we can help you choose which lens technology is best for you.

 Acrysof® Toric® IOL